 This address was delivered at a gathering of the members of the Manchester Athenaeum, at which Charles Dickens presided.
-Among the other speakers present were the English manufacturer and Radical and Liberal statesman Richard Cobden and Conservative politician and writer and future Prime Minister) and writer Benjamin Disraeli and the politician Thomas Milner Gibson (Member of Parliament for Manchester in 1841, and from 1846 to 1848).
+Among the other speakers present were the English manufacturer and Radical and Liberal statesman Richard Cobden and Conservative politician, writer and future Prime Minister) and writer Benjamin Disraeli and the politician Thomas Milner Gibson (Member of Parliament for Manchester in 1841, and from 1846 to 1848).

 LADIES AND GENTLEMEN, – I am sure I need scarcely tell you that I am very proud and happy; and that I take it as a great distinction to be asked to come amongst you on an occasion such as this, when, even with the brilliant and beautiful spectacle which I see before me, I can hail it as the most brilliant and beautiful circumstance of all, that we assemble together here, even here, upon neutral ground, where we have no more knowledge of party difficulties, or public animosities between side and side, or between man and man, than if we were a public meeting in the commonwealth of Utopia.

 Ladies and gentlemen, upon this, and upon a hundred other grounds, this assembly is not less interesting to me, believe me – although, personally, almost a stranger here – than it is interesting to you; and I take it, that it is not of greater importance to all of us than it is to every man who has learned to know that he has an interest in the moral and social elevation, the harmless relaxation, the peace, happiness, and improvement, of the community at large.